Professor Peter Frankopan, Professor of Global History, Oxford University

 Professor Judith Mossman, Pro-Vice-Chancellor for Arts and Humanities, Coventry University

-Dr Naoíse Mac Sweeney, Associate Professor in Ancient History, University of Leicester
+Dr Naoíse Mac Sweeney, Professor of Classical Archaeology, University of Vienna

 Peter Frankopan is Professor of Global History at Oxford University.
 Since 2000, he has been Senior Research Fellow at Worcester College Oxford.
 He is Director of the Oxford Centre for Byzantine Research.